Character Acquisition (Start Here!)

 Raising their Crystal Strength unlocks passives that gives stat bumps, unlocks extra abilities (cs20, cs65, cs 75), then further improves those abilities (the further improvements are called Extensions).

-Tiers 1-4 are above and can be farmed in Events > Cycle Quests Lv70 stage.
-These will help raise your crystal level to 60.
+Tiers 1-3 are above and can be farmed in Events > Cycle Quests Lv 10 or Lv 50 stage.
+These will help raise your crystal level to 50.

-Tier 6 crystals (above) are earned partially through Events & Shops, and the rest are tied to completion of the Lv180 CHAOS (which may be difficult for new players).
-If you can complete up to CHAOS, you earn enough crystals to *always* raise the featured character to Level 80!
+Tier 7 crystals (above) are earned partially through Timed Events & Co-op Shops.
+If you can obtain all those from farming and do LUFENIA (Lv 200) mission, you can earn enough crystals to *always* raise the featured new awakened characters to Level 90!

 Summons are companions that you can bring in battle that give passive benefits for your team.
 They have their own unique Blessing that they grant as long as you fulfill the conditions for it.